uchicago-cs/cmsc22000/website/hw/hw8.rst

 a ``CNETID-pipeline`` pipeline).
 Notice how there is no production app in your pipeline.
 In the real world, this would mean that your end users don’t see anything!

-Please note that you do not need to enter anything into Gradescope for this task.
-While it is worth 0 points, you still need to create a pipeline before moving on to the next tasks.

 Task 2: Add a production app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~